ONSdigital/takeon-ui/Readme.md

          Set-up the python path in your bash profile:

-             PYTHONPATH=/Users/{Username}/takeon-ui/tests/acceptance-tests/:$PYTHONPATH"
+             PYTHONPATH="/Users/{Username}/takeon-ui/tests/acceptance-tests/:$PYTHONPATH"
              export PYTHONPATH

+         or if your project path is in a different location than the path mentioned above then add that the path only.

 4. Project Dependencies

     Install packages $ pip install -r requirements.txt

 ### Running Tests

-1. Set-up the environment url
+1. Setting up the environment url.

      -  Create a class called url_configs in config_files folder.Add the url.

                URL_CONFIG = { 'env_url': '' }
-     - Make sure add url_configs.py to git exclude in order to ignore the class by git to stop accidentally committing it to repo.
+     - And replace the empty string with the environment url you want to run the tests against.

-2. To run the tests you need to be in the features folder.
+2. To run the tests you need to switch to the features folder first.

          cd takeon-ui/tests/acceptance-tests/features/ and to run the tests use -  behave {feature file name}